stark1tty/awesome-PhD/README.md

 - [DRAW.IO](https://github.com/jgraph/drawio): draw.io is a JavaScript, client-side editor for general diagramming and whiteboarding.
 - [MICROSOFT VISIO](https://support.microsoft.com/en-us/office/select-a-template-in-visio-75a50ce3-6f12-4cf6-9b96-5e2026b8a3fe): Quickly create professional flow charts, timelines, process maps, organizational charts, IT architecture diagrams, floor plans, and more.
 - [SCIENTIFIC INKSCAPE](https://github.com/burghoff/Scientific-Inkscape): Extensions for figure editing and resizing scientific figures in [Inkscape](https://inkscape.org/), the FOSS vector editing software (similar to Adobe Illustrator).

+#### Examples and Guides
+- [ARCHIVES.DESIGN](https://archives.design/): A digital archive of graphic design related items that are available on the Internet Archives.
+- [DATA SCIENCE: THINKING LIKE A VISUAL ARTIST](https://en.wikibooks.org/wiki/Data_Science:_An_Introduction/Thinking_Like_a_Visual_Artist): e-book; Five design elements—Harmony, Rhythm, Flow, Balance, and Focus—are essential considerations to think like a visual artist.
+A data scientist must think creatively to combine these elements together in appropriate proportions to convey the essential conclusions to the audience.
+- [GNSI: SCIENTIFIC ILLUSTRATION BOOKS AND REFERENCE MATERIALS LIST](https://www.gnsi.org/recommended-books): Download a list of titles and resources recommended by GNSI members, perfect for building any reference library.
+- [GNSI: VISUAL SCIENCE COMMUNICATION IN ACTION](https://www.gnsi.org/visual-scicomm-gallery): The gallery contains the work of select GNSI members who have opted to show a small portfolio on our site.
+These works demonstrate the talent and range that exists within the field, but also the endless possibilities that come with working with a visual science communicator.
+- [GUILD HANDBOOK OF SCIENTIFIC ILLUSTRATION](https://www.gnsi.org/gnsi-handbook): The Guild Handbook of Scientific Illustration is the most authoritative book about science illustration written to date.
+Referred to as the “bible” of science illustration, the Handbook is an indispensable reference for novice and professional illustrators alike.
+It includes more than 620 examples of scientific illustration in black-and-white and color, covers hundreds of tools and materials.
+Practical advice and step-by-step instructions guide readers through a vast array of techniques, including drawing with ink, pencils, carbon dust, watercolor and wash, gouache, airbrush, digital media, and many more.
+- [HOW TO DESIGN GOOD INFOGRAPHICS](https://www.bbc.co.uk/gel/features/how-to-design-infographics): An extensive guide from the BBC.
+- [ILLUSTRATIVE NOTES FOR OBSESSING OVER PUBLISHING AESTHETICS](https://jeffhuang.com/illustrative-notes-for-publishing-aesthetics/): Notes for making the most precise text and images for publication, mainly for PDF and print media.
+Unlike articles written for viewing on the web, publications are more rigid and should look good in higher densities like 600 DPI (dots-per-inch).
+- [THE DATA VISUALISATION CATALOGUE](https://datavizcatalogue.com/): The Data Visualisation Catalogue is a project developed by Severino Ribecca to create a (non-code-based) library of different information visualisation types.
+The website serves as a learning and inspiration resource for those working with data visualisation.

 #### Fonts
 - [FONT AWESOME](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free): Font Awesome has loads of free icons to choose from to use in presentations, posters, etc.